Paramj0t/branch-project/README.md

 ## Features

+- Ticket Number, User Name, Customer Query, Time at which ticket is created and status will be displayed to the agent.
-- Agent can chat with the customer.
+- Agent can chat with the customer on clicking the ticket.
-- Agent can close the ticket.
+- Agent can close the ticket after the query is resolved.
-- Authentication is provided.
+- Authentication is provided with help of firebase.
-- The application can be connected to android App.
+- The application can be connected to android App using APIs.

 ## Run it locally